1992–93 California Golden Bears men's basketball team

 The 1992–93 California Golden Bears men's basketball team represented the University of California, Berkeley as a member of the Pacific-10 Conference during the 1992–93 season.

 Led by acting head coach Todd Bozeman, the Bears finished the season with a record of 21–9, and a record of 12–6 in the Pac-10, placing them second.
-The Bears received an at-large bid to the NCAA tournament where they would make a run to the Sweet Sixteen before falling to Kansas in the Midwest regional semifinals.
+The Bears received an at-large bid to the NCAA tournament where they made a run to the Sweet Sixteen before falling to Kansas in the Midwest regional semifinals.